Formal verification of Zagier's one-sentence proof: Introduction

 The code essentially relies on the \MC libraries, presented in the fundamental book \cite{MC_book}, and takes advantage of the \ssr (\textit{small scale reflection}) syntax, whose general presentation \cite{ssr_manual} is also included in the \Coq reference manual \cite{coq_reference}.
 The tutorial \cite{ssr_tuto} is another valuable reference on this particular syntax.

-The general property of involutions over finite sets needed in both proofs is briefly presented in Section \ref{involution_section}, and might be of independent interest.
-Section \ref{Zagier_section} presents Zagier's original proof together with a recent geometric interpretation of it, and then comments on the code methodology.
-Section \ref{Partition_section} similarly provides a general presentation of David Christopher's proof, and comments on the features of the code that are specific to this alternative argument.
+The general property of involutions over finite sets needed in all proofs is briefly presented in Section \ref{involution_section}, and might be of independent interest.
+Section \ref{Zagier_section} presents Zagier's original proof of Theorem \ref{Fermat_thm} together with a recent geometric interpretation of it; we also comment on the code methodology and how it applies to Theorem \ref{Jackson_thm} as well.
+Section \ref{Partition_section} similarly provides a general presentation of David Christopher's proof of Theorem \ref{Fermat_thm}, and comments on the features of the code that are specific to this alternative argument.

 A general aspect of the formal verification of these proofs is that it somehow reverses the usual perspective, in the sense that the difficulties and subtleties concern mostly things that are self-evident for a human mind, and vice-versa: what takes some time to a mathematician, such as checking that Zagier's first map is indeed an involution, is effortless once the computation is automated.
 However, as far as the logical structure is concerned, the formal proof faithfully reflects the steps of the original proof.